1. Read your credit card statement

 Be mindful of your spending.
 If you can’t afford to buy something from your everyday banking accounts, don’t blindly throw it on your credit card.
 If you find you are overspending, talk to your bank to see if you can lower your credit limit, or if your spending is completely out of control, consider cancelling your card.
 Talk to the credit card team on 0800 521 521.

 5. Don't use it to get cash out

 Avoid using your credit card to get cash out of an ATM.
 This is called a cash advance and it’s probably the most expensive credit card transaction you can make.

 With a cash advance, you’re charged a fee each time you withdraw cash.
 There are also no interest-free periods when it comes to cash advances, interest is charged as soon as you take money out.
 Cash advance interest rates are generally higher than the rates charged when you use your card to make a purchase.
 See interest rates.

 Instead of a cash advance, talk to your bank about whether you can get an overdraft or a personal loan might be a better way to cover any financial shortfalls.
 Don’t simply swap one form of debt for another though, work out a budget and see if there are areas you can cut back on spending and then increase debt repayments.
 Work towards building up an emergency fund, so if your car breaks down or you need to replace your washing machine you don’t have to dip into your credit card.

 Need some help?

-If you're falling behind and struggling to meet your repayments, get in touch to see if you qualify for financial hardship assistance.
+If you're falling behind and struggling to meet your repayments, get in touch with our financial hardship team to see if you qualify for financial hardship assistance.
 Or, if you want budgeting advice, visit MoneyTalks or The Citizens Advice Bureau.